 Students are highly encouraged to meet with their faculty mentor for further assistance on elective course recommendations.

 To revise course choices for Academic Enrichment, students must re-submit the Academic Enrichment application (available online) to include the requested courses to be updated.
 Applications are reviewed by the ECE Faculty Advisor for approval.

 Prerequisite Course Requirements

-Technical Core Change Form
+Technical Core Selections

 Secure Academic Notes (SAN's) and Emails are the ECE department's primary means of formal communication with students; therefore, it is the student's responsibility to keep his/her email information up-to-date at all times and to thoroughly review all incoming emails.

 The Family Educational Rights and Privacy Act of 1974 is a federal law that pertains to the release of and access to educational records.
 The law, also known as the Buckley Amendment, applies to all schools that receive funds under an applicable program of the US Department of Education.
 Click here(link is external) to learn more.

 Repetition of a Course and Appeals Process

 As noted on the School of Engineering's website, an undergraduate in the Cockrell School of Engineering may not enroll in any course required in his or her engineering degree plan more than once without written consent of an adviser in his or her department.